 Please ask the doctor if you can try an anti-depressant on your mother-in-law, as there are so many choices these days and it is unnecessary for someone to suffer so much.

+Depression is common in seniors, but it is not a normal part of aging.
 If you suspect an elderly loved one is suffering from depression, look for these symptoms.

 When an elderly person who lives alone does not need nursing care or home care, but does need companionship and some kind of daily routine, adult day care may be the solution.
 Click to read Dr. Connolly's full answer.